 Megatrends in U.S. Construction Law and Insurance

 Construction spending is at its highest level since 2006, and improvement can be seen in all major sectors.
 Residential construction is almost exclusively focused on apartments, with little to no for-sale housing.
-Hot markets right now include office and manufacturing in the South, apartments, and renovations on the East Coast, while commercial wraps are trending for the apartments and offices under construction radiating out from downtown San Francisco into Silicon Valley.
+Hot markets right now include office and manufacturing in the South, apartments and renovations on the East Coast, while commercial wraps are trending for the apartments and offices under construction radiating out from downtown San Francisco into Silicon Valley.

 Not enough “shovel-ready land” combined with increased regulation and demand for sustainability is leading to a nationwide increase in renovation and repositioning of older existing buildings.
-Renovation, specifically the conversion from one use to another, is a touchy subject for carriers that have been burned by condo conversion markets and the inevitable cutting of corners that seem to go with that process.
+Renovation, specifically the conversion of one use to another, is a touchy subject for carriers that have been burned by condo conversion markets and the inevitable cutting of corners that seem to go with that process.
 Aging infrastructure across the nation is also leading to an uptick in claims.

 All major insurance carriers’ employee data analysts are leveraging the kernels of truth buried within the mountains of so-called “Big Data” to be found in various policies and claims.
 As a result, underwriters are becoming more efficient and their risk selection schemes more sophisticated.
 By analyzing data collected by third-party QA/QC providers, insurance carriers can make fairly educated guesses about future potential losses.
 The biggest drawback to this approach is that data scientists must analyze historical information which often includes things that are now excluded by the updated policy language.
 As such, panelists state that there is still “too much art in construction defect claims” to fully automate accurate defect claim predictions.
 (That’s why early case evaluation is still so critical for insurance claims professionals and legal counsel alike.)